-Many years ago, I night hiked into the Indiana Army Ammunition Plant (INAAP) in southern Indiana—the most substantial industrial abandonment in the United States.
+Many years ago, I night hiked into the Indiana Army Ammunition Plant (IAAP) in southern Indiana—the most substantial industrial abandonment in the United States.
 Sprawling over 19,000 acres, IAAP was overwhelming.

-Using only the moon as our light, we completed a good three miles in the dark before coming up to the disused power plant.
-At seven stories high, the coal burner was immensely sized and a surprisingly robust climb up a maze of grated stairs and walkways.
-Cupping our flashlights with our hands to avoid stray light from escaping the building and arousing the suspicion of any passing guard, we carefully made our way up.
+Parking at a nearby forest reserve, we hiked into IAAP via long-mothballed and overgrown railroad tracks and roads to avoid detection by armed guards who conducted routine patrols in their trucks.
+Using only the moon as our light, we bushwacked a good three miles in the dark before coming up to a disused coal-fired power plant.
+At seven stories high, the facility was immensely sized and well lit by giant floor-to-ceiling windows, especially useful as we made our way up a maze of grated stairs and walkways, cupping our flashlights with our hands to avoid stray light from escaping the building and arousing the suspicion of any passing guard.

-For miles around, there was nobody but silent buildings, and the occasional passing patrol truck.
-The world was seemingly ours for that fleeting moment as we watched the sun rise above the horizon, glistening the brick and asbestos-covered buildings with a warm glow.
+On top of the power plant, we set up camp and tried to catch up on a few hours of sleep.
+The trek was worth it.
+For miles around, there was nobody but silent buildings and the occasional passing patrol truck.
+The world was seemingly ours for that fleeting moment as we watched the sunrise above the horizon, glistening the brick and asbestos-covered buildings with a warm glow.